Manuscripts Under Review

 The impact of child benefit reforms on parental health: New evidence from Canada (with M. Hu and B. Watson).

 Abstract: The impact of the 2016 Canada Child Benefit (CCB) on parental health has not yet been evaluated.
 We do so using the Canadian Community Health Survey (2011-2021) and a difference-in-differences approach.
-We find a small yet statistically significant positive effect on self-reported general and mental health (possibly the result of increased physical activity), suggesting that the CCB provided a buffer against the average decline in parental health during our study period.
-The impact on maternal general health was driven by those with young children, whil the impact on mental health was salient for both mothers and fathers regardless of the child’s age (which affects the amount of the transfer).
-An event study further indicates that improvements in mental health were fairly immediate and consistent across time.
-However, the CCB is unlikely to flatten the socioeconomic health gradient and may exacerbate inequalities among parents; our heterogeneity analysis indicates that improvements in parental health are concentrated among those in the upper quartiles of the income distribution and two-parent families, while the CCB was detrimental to the mental health of lone parents, despite being income-tested.
-We argue that policy adjustments are necessary to address health disparities (e.g., larger and/or better targeted child benefits).
+Our findings indicate a small yet statistically significant positive effect on self-reported general and mental health, possibly driven by increased physical activity.
+This suggests that the CCB helped buffer against the average decline in parental health during our study period.
+The improvement in maternal general health was concentrated among those with young children, whereas the positive effect on mental health was observed for both mothers and fathers, regardless of the child’s age or the associated transfer amount.
+An event study further reveals that improvements in mental health were fairly immediate and sustained over time.
+However, the CCB is unlikely to flatten the socioeconomic health gradient and may even exacerbate inequalities among parents.
+Our heterogeneity analysis shows that improvements in parental health were concentrated among higher-income parents and two-parent families, while the CCB had a detrimental effect on the mental health of lone parents, despite being income-tested.
+We argue that policy adjustments are necessary to address these health disparities, such as larger or better-targeted child benefits.

 The role of food security status, financial literacy, and nutrition literacy on the diet quality of college students (with J. McNamara, A. Sullivan and K. Yerxa).

 Abstract: The objective of this study is to explore the role of food security status (FSS), financial literacy attitude (FLA) and interactive nutrition literacy (INL) on the diet quality of college students.
 We use a cross-sectional convenience sample from one land-grant university, consisting of undergraduate and graduate students (n = 883).
 The mean age in our sample is 20.9 (±2.3).
 Respondents are predominately white (88.9%) and female (70.6%).
 Our main outcome measures are FSS, INL and FLA, as well as the short Healthy Eating Index (sHEI) and sHEI subscales.
 Multivariate analyses are used to assess differences in diet quality between INL and FLA groups.
 A path analysis is used to establish which model best explains diet quality in this population.
-Model significance remains between below- and above-average INL, F (5, 884) = 16.4, p < 0.001 in sHEI-score (p<0.001), intake of vegetables, fruit, added sugars and saturated fat.
-Model significance remains between below- and above-average FLA, F (5, 820) = 3.9, p = 0.02 in total vegetable intake, added sugar and saturated fat.
+Model significance remains between below- and above-average INL (F (5, 884) = 16.4, p < 0.001) in sHEI-score, intake of vegetables, fruit, added sugars and saturated fat.
+Model significance remains between below- and above-average FLA (F (5, 820) = 3.9, p = 0.02) in total vegetable intake, added sugar and saturated fat.
 INL strongly predicts the total sHEI-score (β=0.27) and food insecurity negatively predicts FLA (β= -0.25).
 INL and FLA are strongly correlated (r=0.26).
 In conclusion, this study provides evidence to support wellness interventions targeting financial and nutrition literacy in college students to improve their food security and diet quality, thus reducing the risk of future chronic disease development.

 Ongoing Projects